 A Wind Phone is connected to nowhere and everywhere at once.
 It's where those grieving can connect with their loved ones who died, letting their words be carried through the wind.
 Wind Phones are profoundly powerful as a source of comfort, hope, and support.
 Learn more here.

-Use the My Wind Phone map.
-I have a mobile app coming soon.
+Use the My Wind Phone Map.

 Look to see if the contact information for the Wind Phone is under the Map on our website.
 You might also look on the sign/poster left by the Wind Phone for a contact; often, people add their social media account address where you can reach out.
 Feel free to contact me; I may have the person's information and will forward yours to them.